TomSssM/MyCodewars/task-archieve/partition-labels/task.md

 <img src=image.png width=550 />

-Then follow one of the two Variations of the "One Pointer One Array and HashMap" Task Type that we learned in the Task Type spoiler above
+Then follow one of the two Approaches of the "One Pointer One Array and HashMap" Task Type that we learned in the Task Type spoiler above

 </details>